 Initially established by in 1960, this association once contained just Nicaragua, El Salvador, Honduras, and Guatemala.
 However, in 1962, its membership later got to Costa Rica.
 The Central American Common Market is headquartered in Guatemala City.

-A Little More on What is the Central American Common Market
+What does the Central American Common Market Do?

 Being mostly composed of economic ministers from the five zones, the council is led by a secretary-general who is mostly elected for a period of three years.